Transforming Jetty Road Glenelg - FAQs

 - Will access be retained to all the businesses during construction?

-We will work with the business to ensure they retain access to their business during their normal operating time.
+We are working closely with businesses to ensure they retain access to their business during their normal operating time.

 - Will there be a requirement for businesses to upgrade their shopfronts and make shop entrances DDA compliant?